digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/domains.rst

 ==================

-The Daml Enterprise edition of the Canton ledger provides the following drivers in addition to the PostgreSQL-based synchronizer in the open-source edition.
+The Daml Enterprise edition of the Canton ledger provides the following drivers in addition to the PostgreSQL-based sync domain in the open-source edition.

 .. .. toctree::
    :maxdepth: 1